 - Continued sprawl will decrease affordability and quality of life while increasing combined housing and transportation costs on families.

-- View main document only (does not include appendices).
+- View report only (does not include appendices).

 - Designing Affordability: Innovative Strategies for Meeting the Affordability Gap between Low Income Subsidy and the Market in High Cost Areas (PDF)